drjam2005/CSDCHospital/README.md

 # CSDCHospitalManagement

-## // TODO
 ### Key Features

-- [ ] Key Features:
+- [X] Key Features:
-    - [ ] Patient Record Management: Add, edit, view, & remove patient records.
+    - [X] Patient Record Management: Add, edit, view, & remove patient records.
-    - [ ] Doctor Management: Add, edit, view, & remove doctor records.
+    - [X] Doctor Management: Add, edit, view, & remove doctor records.
-    - [ ] Appointment Setting: Assign a patient to a doctor at a particular schedule.
+    - [X] Appointment Setting: Assign a patient to a doctor at a particular schedule.
-    - [ ] Treatment Recording: Record symptoms of a patient and the treatment given by his doctor on a certain appointment.
+    - [X] Treatment Recording: Record symptoms of a patient and the treatment given by his doctor on a certain appointment.
-    - [ ] Data persistence: Store records in a file for future use.
+    - [X] Data persistence: Store records in a file for future use.
 When the program runs, it must load all existing data from the file.

 ##